OWASP/www-chapter-saitama/tab_english.md

 We consider it is important to distribute not only knowledge but also skills.
 For that mission we will occussionally hold workshops.

+*4. We seek fun.*

+We believe that fun is an important factor of any fruitful research.
+For that mission we will strive to provide easy and cozy environment.

 ## OWASP Saitama Meetings
 OWASP Saitama Meetings are regular meetings held by our members, in Saitama-shi or Kasukabe-shi, for raising cybersecurity awareness.
 We will invite various person working in the cybersecurity field as speakers.
 Anyone can join us; we will welcome you no matter of your profession, experience, age, gender, or nationality.